wheelybird/openvpn-server-ldap-otp/README.md

 The container will automatically generate the certificates on the first run (using a 2048 bit key) which means that *the initial run could take several minutes* whilst keys are generated.
 The client configuration will be output in the logs.
 A volume is created for data persistence.

-### A note about the VORACLE attack
+### A note about compression

-The [VORACLE ATTACK](https://community.openvpn.net/openvpn/wiki/VORACLE) uses a vulnerability in OpenVPN's traffic compression.   **It is highly recommended that you disable compression** using `OVPN_ENABLE_COMPRESSION=false`.
-Compression is enabled by default for backwards-compatibility - if either the client or server's configuration has `comp-lzo` set and the other doesn't then the tunnel will break.
-Compression was set without an option to disable it in previous versions of this container, so all previous client configurations will have it enabled.
+Compression is no longer enabled by default for backwards-compatibility.
+However the backwards-compatible option `compress migrate` has been added to the server configuration.
+This simply allows the server to ignore the client's request for compression.
+More information on why compression is disabled can be found [on the OpenVPN website](https://community.openvpn.net/openvpn/wiki/Compression).

 ## Configuration